 This stuffed butternut squash ensures that you are getting plenty of beta-carotene.
-It can be roasted from start to finish in under an hour; the aim of this site is what we call slow food, made fast.
+It can be roasted from start to finish in under an hour; our slogan at this site is slow food, made fast.

-The filling adds a nutty-flavour; using an apple, almonds and spinach makes this into a very wholesome and balanced dish.
+The filling adds a nutty-flavour; using an apple, almonds and spinach makes this into a very wholesome dish.

 Cooking for wellness with sound nutritional principles need not be arduous; keep it simple.